 Ketamine Description: Ketamine, or ketamine hydrochloride, is a non-barbiturate, rapid-acting dissociative anesthetic used on both animals and humans; it also has been used in human medicine for pediatric burn cases and dentistry, and in experimental psychotherapy.
 It is being abused by an increasing number of young people as a "club drug," and is often distributed at "raves" and parties, which can create ketamine addiction.

-Ketamine Street Use: Ketamine is a liquid and the most potent ways of using it are by injecting it intramuscularly or intravenously.
+Ketamine Street Use: Ketamine is a liquid and the most potent way of using it is by injecting it intramuscularly or intravenously.

-Ketamine Dependency: Long-term effects include tolerance and possible physical and/or psychological dependence.
+Ketamine Dependence: Long-term effects include tolerance and possible physical and/or psychological dependence.

 Ketamine Withdrawal Symptoms:

 Ketamine Legal Status: Ketamine is legally used but only for medical purposes.
 It is marketed as Ketalar, or Ketaset, to veterinarians and medical personnel and considered a controlled substance only in California, Connecticut, New Mexico, and Oklahoma.